battery-lcf/batteryarchive-agent/README.md

 2. JSON API endpoint at http://your_server_ip:4000
 3. A new folder on your computer named batteryarchive-agent

+To get a description of the API, look at the YAML file in api/api.yaml

 ## Final setup and data import

 You are now ready to add data and use the site.